buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 The visibility setting of a profile manages who can find and access a profile.
 It is possible to set the visibility level of a profile to the following roles:

-- `Member`: Members (including guest members) will always be able to see and access a profile.
+- `Member`: Members (including guest members) will always be able to see and access a profile, unless they are disabled.
 - `Organization`: You may only want other organization members to see your profile.
 - `Followers`: If the visibility level is set to follower, your profile can be searched, but is only accessible by followers.
 - `User`: The profile is visible for any authenticated user.
-- `Visitor`: The profile is also visible for non-authenticated users (if this is allowed by the platform).
+- `Visitor`: The profile is also visible for non-authenticated users, in case this is allowed by the platform configuration.

 :::note
 The `follower` feature is not yet implemented.
 :::

+## Content

+Almost anything in Lyvely consist of content and the main platform provides different types of content from simple messages to collaborative content as tasks, habits and journals.
+Each content can be further discussed and offers a stream and detail view.
+Most content share common features as:

+- **Archive**: Archive content, so they do not appear in the stream and other views by default.
+- **Visibility**: Manage the visibility of a content entry, so its only visible for certain roles within your profile.
+- **Discussions**: Each content can be discussed in a sub discussion, unless locked.
+- **Milestone**: If the milestone feature is active (default), you can add any type of content to a milestone which represent goals within your profile.
+- **Tags**: By tagging content you can easily search and filter certain groups of content.
+Some modules may implement additional tag related features.

 ## Features